• Skip to primary navigation

 homemade candied apricots

-STEP 4: third kneading for final dough
+STEP 5: Third kneading for final dough and letting it rise

 colomba ingredients on the counter